 - Evergreen vs. timely

 - Longer vs. shorter

-A good pillar page is built with the idea of expanding the content into separate posts as it's core purpose.
-This means that while it may dive deep into your general topic in your pillar page, it leaves room to cover additional information and angels in detail in the sub-topic articles of your topic cluster.
+A good pillar page is built with the idea of expanding the content into separate posts as its core purpose.
+This means that while it may dive deep into your general topic in your pillar page, it leaves room to cover additional information and angles in detail in the sub-topic articles of your topic cluster.

 Pillar pages are supposed to be thorough and, in the new world of clever search engines, they are often the article brought up in results because they mention so many potentially related search result topics.